 References are listed in a separate file, and complete references must be given for the sources referred to in the project description.
 The references may not exceed five pages in length.
 They must relate to the academic literature that is cited in the project description, and not to letters of recommendation or other testimonials, for example.

 The CV may not exceed two pages in length.
-It must contain the following information: date of doctorate (YYYYMMDD); employment position; the applicant’s five most important academic publications, preferably with reference to the proposed project; previous external research grants; experience of project management and supervision; and international research stays.
+It must contain the following information: date of doctorate (YYYYMMDD); employment position; the applicant’s maximum five most important academic publications, preferably with reference to the proposed project; previous external research grants; experience of project management and supervision; international research stays; and language skills relevant to the project.
 Within this form of support, an allowance may be made for time spent on parental leave, sick leave, service in the Armed Forces, trade union positions or political office.
-If such an allowance is relevant, the period and reasons for the allowance must be specified.
+If such an allowance is relevant, the period and reasons for the allowance must be specified in the CV.

-Here,a budget in SEK for the whole project period must be provided, with the form filled in according to the instructions in the application system.
+Here, a budget in SEK for the whole project period must be provided.

 a.
 Project costs are classified as direct and indirect.
 Direct costs comprise (full-time, monthly) salaries, including payroll overhead in the form of social security contributions (lönekostnadspålägg, LKP), for the project manager; costs of premises; costs of investigations, travel and conferences; and other costs.
 LKP is a general mark-up on total salary costs, calculated automatically in the application system.

 b.
-For a project manager who is not employed at Södertörn University at the application date, the salary payable by agreement with the head of department (prefekt) should be specified.
+For a project manager who is not employed at Södertörn University at the application date, the salary payable by agreement with the grant administrator’s authorised representative (usually the head of department, prefekt) should be specified.

 c.
 In exceptional cases it is possible to include linguistic and other assistance in a postdoctoral project.
 In the budget commentary, costs and work duties for such assistance must be specified in detail and justified, as must the scale of the assignment.
 The project description must show how the applicant is responsible for and takes part in the assistant’s part of the project implementation.
 Non-research staff, such as assistants and technical staff, should be included in the budget for ‘other costs’.
 Salary and LKP should then be included for these employees in the amount specified under ‘other costs’.
 Non-research staff need not be named at the time of application: instead, these positions fall within the authority of the heads of department concerned.